ricsanfre/pi-cluster/docs/_docs/traefik.md

 ---
 title: Ingress Controller (Traefik)
 permalink: /docs/traefik/
-description: How to configure Ingress Contoller based on Traefik in our Pi Kuberentes cluster.
+description: How to configure Ingress Controller based on Traefik in our Pi Kubernetes cluster.
 last_modified_at: "04-01-2024"
 ---